djgio02/nodered-ansible/README.md

 This is for technical assessment in Flugel.

-In this stage node-red was not provisioned as a service with the vm but is isntalled.
+In this stage node-red was provisioned as a service with the vm.

-To run the node-red service, ssh into the vm (u: vagrant p: root) and run node-red.

-Then go to the browser and open localhost:1880.
+Go to the browser and open localhost:1880.